-Call for Submissions: Cyber and Critical Technology International Engagement Strategy (CCTIES)
+Public Consultation: Cyber and Critical Technology International Engagement Strategy

 In October 2017 DFAT released Australia's inaugural International Cyber Engagement Strategy (ICES) to guide international engagement across the full range of Australia's interests in cyber affairs.
 Led by the Ambassador for Cyber Affairs, implementation of the ICES has established Australia as a leading international actor on cyber affairs.

-DFAT invites industry, NGOs, civil society, academia and interested individuals in Australia and overseas, to provide input into the CCTIES through a public call for submissions.
+The Public Call for Submissions encouraged NGOs, civil society, academia and interested individuals in Australia and overseas, to provide input into the CCTIES.
+Submissions closed on 16 June 2020.

-Public submissions will form part of a broader program of consultation DFAT will undertake as part of the development of the CCTIES.
-This will include consultation across the Australian Government; closed consultations with experts and key stakeholders; and the establishment of an Expert Advisory Panel.
+Public submissions form part of a broader program of consultation DFAT is undertaking as part of the development of the CCTIES.
+This includes consultation across the Australian Government and closed consultations with experts and key stakeholders.

 Guidelines for Public Submissions